Episode 1: Community as important as food

 Selflessness in the face of this crisis is now highly prized.
 Yes, there have been examples of survivalist behaviors, but this situation is inspiring collectivism too. #Inittogether is trending on Twitter, we’ve seen neighborhoods of Italian people making music together across their balconies, and community volunteer networks to help those in isolation are recruiting tens of thousands of people looking to help.

-At times of crisis we find emotional safety in our communities.
-Our disdain for hoarders, voiced loudly by our panel of consumers, signals something deeper; a fear of those who refuse to help secure our collective survival, and a fear of the risk they present.
+It seems it’s not just immunity we find in the herd, in times of crisis we find safety there too.
+Disdain for hoarders, voiced loudly by our panel of consumers, signals something deeper; a fear of those who refuse to help secure our collective survival, and a fear of the risk they present.

 “People buy too much and don’t think about others.
 It will come back to get them.”